rusticlion/Manastorm/manastorm_codebase_dump.md

     ORBITING = "ORBITING",     -- Animating from pool center to orbit (transition state) DISSOLVING = "DISSOLVING", -- Animating destruction (transition state) POOLED = "POOLED"          -- Released to the object pool }

+-- Visual constants for tokens
+Constants.TokenVisuals = {
+    -- Scale applied when a token is placed in a spell slot CHANNELED_SCALE = 1.0
+}

 -- Range positioning between wizards